ServiceNation: ServiceNation Summit

 In 2008, Be The Change, Inc. partnered with Points of Light Institute, Civic Enterprises, and City Year to host a bipartisan summit on national service and civic engagement and was underwritten by AARP, the Carnegie Corporation of New York, Target Corporation, and Time magazine.
 ServiceNation was launched at the summit, called the ServiceNation Presidential Candidates Forum and Summit, held on September 11–12, 2008 at Columbia University in New York City.

-The Summit honored and featured the coalition of more than 300 organizations who support the vision of expanding national service opportunities.
+The Summit honored and featured the coalition of more than 300 organizations that support the vision of expanding national service opportunities.
 Notable attendees included: New York City mayor Michael Bloomberg, then-California Governor Arnold Schwarzenegger, then-Senator Hillary Clinton, Martin Luther King III, Robert F. Kennedy Jr, Queen Noor of Jordan, Caroline Kennedy, Wendy Kopp, Admiral Mike Mullen, then-Florida Governor Charlie Crist, and many others.

 The main event was a forum attended by both 2008 presidential candidates, Senator John McCain and then-Senator Barack Obama, moderated by Richard Stengel, managing editor of Time magazine, with PBS NewsHour anchor Judy Woodruff.
 New York's governor at the time, David Paterson, welcomed the audience.
 The forum showcased both candidates’ views on national service and civic engagement.
 McCain highlighted the public-private partnerships such as Teach For America that have been successful while Obama emphasized the importance of young people being part of something larger than themselves.

 At the Summit, Senator Orrin Hatch (R-UT) and Caroline Kennedy, speaking on behalf of her uncle, Senator Ted Kennedy (D-MA) proposed legislation for expanding national service in America.
 Co-sponsored by Senators Hatch and Kennedy, the Edward M. Kennedy Serve America Act passed within the first 100 days of President Barack Obama's first term on April 21, 2009.
 ServiceNation was a strong advocate for the Edward M. Kennedy Serve America Act, which sanctions a significant increase in federal funding for nationwide service programs such as AmeriCorps.
 This legislation was passed with bipartisan support by the Senate and House on March 30, 2009.
 It expanded national service, pledging to increase the number of AmeriCorps members to 250,000 by 2017, among other provisions.
 ServiceNation played a leading role in drafting and advocating for the passage of this legislation.
 At the summit, Senator Chris Dodd also unveiled two bills to promote community service among high school students and seniors.

-After the summit, ServiceNation planned a Day of Action for September 27 in which organizers across the nation planned more than 2,300 activities.
+After the summit, ServiceNation planned a Day of Action for September 27 during which organizers across the nation planned more than 2,300 activities.
 The Day of Action focused on people signing a Declaration of Service pledging to complete 50 hours of service in the next year.